imran1509/LW-Tasks/README.md

 - using neovim edit values.yaml of nginx chart in bitnami/ directory
 - update / save replicaCount to 2
 - helm install into your local k8s cluster
-- ubectl to check k8s output of 2 replicas running
+- kubectl to check k8s output of 2 replicas running

 Make notes on your process.
 Please try not to use GPT/LLM for this.
 Googling is fine.
 The journey is more important then the end result.